Martyrdom of Abo of Tbilisi: Structure and content

 The Martyrdom of Abo of Tbilisi consists of four chapters in two letters exchanged between Ioane Sabanisdze and the Catholicos Samoel.
 The first chapter provides an analysis of Kartli's economic, political, and religious circumstances under Arab domination in an eschatological perspective that would effect Abo's martyrdom.
 The author also uses a homily on Baptism by Amphilochius of Iconium in an exegetical part of the chapter.
 The second and third chapter continues with the beginning of Abo's journey starting with him meeting the imprisoned regiment Christian prince Nerse whom he later travels with on their return to Kartli; Abo encounters Christians for the first time; he travels to Khazaria and is baptized then travels to Abkhazia and fights evil; a dialogue with the Abkhazia prince before returning to Kartli; his encounter with Arabs at Tbilisi and the date of his martyrdom presented in historical contextualization.
 Abo is for the first time arrested but is released, however, the new emir denounces Abo's Christian faith.
 And before leaving town, Abo warns the Christians before he debates the emir and is imprisoned again; he struggles against evil.
-Abo makes preparations for his martyrdom and is martyred after a final debate with the emir; a miracle occurs after his martyrdom, and in the final chapter, in rhymed prose, an eulogy of Abo.
+Abo makes preparations for his martyrdom and is martyred after a final debate with the emir; a miracle occurs after his martyrdom, and in the final chapter, in rhymed prose, a eulogy of Abo.